 6. Lowry Beer Garden

-Lowry Beer Garden boasts a large outdoor space and vast beer menu.
+Lowry Beer Garden boasts a large outdoor space and vast beer menu, making it one of the best places to drink in Denver.
 Hanging white lights and cafeteria tables make this a comfortable and cozy spot to hangout with friends and enjoy good food and drinks.
 The beer garden’s food menu features a wide array of burgers, sandwiches, and salads.

 5. Truffle Table